klasnalol/containered_blog_flask/README.md

 - Admin users can create and delete posts
 - Regular users can add comments and upload images
 - Theme toggle and animated transitions for a smoother UI
-- HTTPS support via included self‑signed certificates
+- HTTPS support (self-signed certificates are generated on startup)

 ## Quick Start